Title: The Long Hard Path

 The problem was though that everything they said clashed horribly with everything Draco had accused his nemesis of being until finally he had to speak up.
 “I am curious as to how any of you think that Potter of all people could pull off any of these.”

 While Draco was only a fourth year, having the Malfoy name in the House of Slytherin offered one some measure of respect just because of the power his family’s name held.
 “At least half of the ideas that you people have thrown around are beyond anything a fourth year, even one at the level of myself or even Granger are capable of, and we’re consistently the top two in our year.
-Of the remaining half, the majority of the ideas are ones that we know yes, but one such as Potter would have no way of knowing even existed let alone how to accomplish.
+Of the remaining half, the majority of the ideas are ones that we know yes because of our families, but one such as Potter would have no way of knowing even existed let alone how to accomplish them.
 What is left is quite frankly impossible or should be when one considers that he’d also have to confound an artifact as powerful and ancient as the Goblet without anyone noticing something was off.

 “So, do pray tell me how Potter managed to do so without any of the adults running this damned tournament realizing that something was not right.
 If nothing else, Dumbledud should have realized that there was something wrong.
 Not to mention, why has the adult responsible for Potter’s wellbeing not come forward?
 If my name had come out, father and mother both would be up in arms.”